AndreasHD11/MapYourGrid/docs/tools.md

 1. Use the [Map It📍](https://MapYourGrid.org/map-it/) page to download the rejected power plant layer for a given country.
 2. Open the GeoJSON file in JOSM as a new layer.
-3. Press CTRL+A and click 'Add' in the 'Todo' window.
+3. Press CTRL+A and click `Add` in the `Todo` window.
 4. Switch to your OSM transmission or power layer.
-5. Step through the rejected entries by pressing 'Mark' in JOSM.
+5. Step through the rejected entries by pressing `Mark` in JOSM.
 6. Improve tagging to enhance the quality of OSM data.